 It does this by blocking NF-kB which is the molecule that travels into the cells and turns on the inflammation-related genes.
 This same molecule is also known to play a major role in chronic diseases.

-It also boosts the levels of BDNF, a brain hormone which increases the growth of new neurons.
+It also boosts the levels of BDNF, a brain hormone that increases the growth of new neurons.
 It can even delay or reverse brain diseases and age-related decreases in cognitive function.
 Curcumin improves the function of the endothelium—the lining of the blood vessels.
 Endothelial dysfunction is the main factor in cardiovascular disease.

 Other health benefits of curcumin include relieving osteoarthritis symptoms.
-This compound also helps regulate body fat by inhibiting inflammatory pathway involved in obesity, improving blood sugar metabolism among diabetics.
+This compound also helps regulate body fat by inhibiting the inflammatory pathway involved in obesity, improving blood sugar metabolism among diabetics.
 In addition, it also disrupts fungal cell membranes and reducing the growth of disease-causing bacteria.

 Curcumin Health Benefits For Cancer Patients